1. What is Advanced Search?

 near:

-Constrains the distance betweeterms so thadocuments that contain instances of
+Constrains the distance between terms so that documents that contain instances of

-the specified termwithiten or fewer words of each other are returnebefore
+the specified terms within ten or fewer words of each other are returned before

 noalter: